 You'll continue to build upon your skills, delving deeper into the field.
 Modules include Field Identification Skills, Animal Function, Plant Biology, Microbiology, Biodiversity, Ecology and Conservation and Biotechnology.
 You'll also have the option to embark on a residential field course or an intensive practical lab course.

 |Experimental Design and Statistics||10|

-You also have the opportunity to choose from specialist topics such as: gene technology; genetically engineered organisms; applied bioinformatics; antimicrobial discovery; and modelling and control in bioprocess systems.
+You'll also have the opportunity to choose from specialist topics, taught at postgraduate level, such as: advanced biotechnology; wildlife research; applied bioinformatics; and data analysis and modelling.